 We have 3 “outpatient” appointments a day for stable patients.
 This appointment would be scheduled through your Angell veterinarian.
 We are able to accommodate one pre-scheduled case per day for stable patients who present from local referring veterinary hospitals.
-There are very specific requirements for “RDVM outpatient studies”, as the results of the scan will be communicated to the owner by the referring veterinarian and not by the Angell staff.
+There are very specific requirements for “RDVM outpatient studies,” as the results of the scan will be communicated to the owner by the referring veterinarian and not by the Angell staff.
 This is akin to a human going for an outpatient ultrasound study and receiving the communication from their primary care physician.

 Information for clients

-Client Info sheet and FAQ
+Client Information sheet and FAQs

 Information for referring veterinarians